jasminpsimform/stkiOS/README.md

 ### Presenting

-Init STKStickerController and add stickersView like inputView for your UITextView/UITextField.
+Init STKStickerController and add stickersView as inputView for your UITextView/UITextField.
 Storing stickerController instance is up to you

 ```objc
 @property (strong, nonatomic) STKStickerController *stickerController;